Ed Martin (Missouri politician): Early life and education

-Legal career
+Legal work

-As an attorney in private practice, Martin specialized in differing commercial and Pro bono cases.
+As an attorney in private practice, Martin specialized in differing commercial and pro bono cases.
 Martin did legal work for the Institute for Justice, Human Action Network, Bryan Cave, LLP, Americans United for Life, Martin Simmonds, LLC, and formed his own law practice, Ed Martin Law Firm, LLC.
-In addition, Martin served as law clerk for the United States Court of Appeals for the Eighth Circuit under the Honorable Pasco M. Bowman II.
+In addition, Martin served as law clerk for the United States Court of Appeals for the Eighth Circuit under Pasco Bowman II.

-In 2005 while working for Americans United for Life, Martin represented two Illinois pharmacists who sought relief from an administrative rule requiring Illinois pharmacists doing public business to dispense a certain contraceptive, levonorgestrol, also known as "Plan B" or the "morning after pill", under the state's health plan.
+In 2005 while working for Americans United for Life, Martin represented two Illinois pharmacists who sought relief from an administrative rule requiring Illinois pharmacists doing public business to dispense a certain contraceptive, levonorgestrel, also known as "Plan B" or the "morning after pill", under the state's health plan.
 They argued that such distribution violated their religious rights of conscience.
-Martin appeared on Lou Dobbs to discuss the case with Illinois Governor Rod Blagojevich.
+Martin appeared on Lou Dobbs Tonight to discuss the case with Illinois Governor Rod Blagojevich.
 The court sided with Martin and the plaintiffs, agreeing that the Administrative Rule violated the Rights of Conscience Act; it granted the plaintiffs a permanent injunction.

 In 2006 while doing pro bono work for the Institute for Justice and the Human Action Network, Martin represented a small business owner who sold caskets and funeral supplies at discounted prices.
 In an effort to regulate abuses in the funeral business, the State of Missouri required vendors of caskets to have a funeral director's license.
 Martin and other attorneys argued that the government should not prevent the businessman from selling caskets at a discount and helping people avoid inflated costs of purchasing a casket from funeral homes.
 Eventually, the State Board of Embalmers and Funeral Directors sided with the small business owner.

+Prior to his appointment as interim attorney for the District of Columbia, Martin represented three January 6 defendants, including a member of the Proud Boys who pleaded guilty to felony charges.
+On January 6, he posted on social media from the Capitol area, describing the crowd as "rowdy" but "nothing out of hand".
+Before his appointment, Martin had been an active supporter of January 6 defendants as legal counsel.
+His foundation hosted a 2024 banquet at Trump's Bedminster golf club honoring Nazi sympathizer Timothy Hale-Cusanelli, a convicted Capitol riot participant as an "extraordinary man".
+In April 2025, he apologized claiming he was not aware of the full extent of Hale-Cusanelli's views.

 Political career

-In 2005, Governor Matt Blunt appointed Ed Martin as chairman of the St. Louis Board of Election Commissioners.
-He also headed the leadership team that designed and implemented the Missouri Accountability Portal, an Internet search engine developed by the Blunt administration to track state government spending in order to increase transparency.